 - Harmonized System codes for the goods in question

 Commercial invoices are used for tallying up tariffs, for customs, and for other uses.
 When first encountering commercial invoices, it’s often surprising that they’re not typically used for payment.

 Certify Goods with a Certificate of Origin

 Known by several abbreviations, including C/O, CoO, and COO, a certificate of origin is used in international trade processes.
 It’s generally completed by the person or company exporting goods and is then certified by a recognized body.
 Said certifiers must attest that the goods in the shipment were made, produced, or processed within a specific country.
 Digitizing records makes it easy to complete the form, have it certified, and get the shipment on its way.

 Show Proof of Insurance with a Certificate of Liability

 A certificate of liability proves that a business is protected by insurance in the event of loss.

 - The types of policies a company has

 A Packing List Goes by Many Names

 Though it’s often simply called a packing list, this document also goes by the names shipping list, packing slip, unpacking note, docket, manifest, waybill, customer receipt, and various other terms.
-It’s the document that’s typically included in a delivery and itemizes details within the package but does not including pricing.
+It’s the document that’s typically included in freight deliveries and itemizes details within the package but does not include pricing.
 The purpose is to inform everyone involved in the transaction—including transport agencies and government authorities—what’s in the shipment so it can be treated accordingly.